-Your data is kept in a secure database.
-This can only be accessed with a login and password.
-We require all users of the system to sign a "data protection statement".
+Your data is kept in a secure database (this can only be accessed with a login and password) and on password protected computers.
+We require all users of the data collection system to sign a "data protection statement".
 This means they know they must keep your data safe, and only use it for the right purposes.
 All our other volunteers also have to sign a confidentiality agreement.
 We are as careful as possible to make sure no one else can log into the data system.
 For example, when a volunteer leaves the foodbank, we stop their access to the data system.

 If you came to the foodbank with a printed voucher, your voucher will be kept separately.
-Printed vouchers are kept stored in a locked cupboard until they are passed on to our administrator to be processed and then destroyed.
+Printed vouchers are passed on to our administrator to be processed, are stored securely in a locked cabinet and then destroyed.
 They are never left where someone could see them.